Mirantis/mke-docs/content/docs/configuration/support-bundle.md

 {{< tabs items="Install using Krew,Install manually" >}}

     {{< tab >}}
+    1. Install the support bundle plugin.
+       Follow the steps based on whether you have the Krew plugin manager installed:

-    1. Install Krew plugin manager and the support bundle plugin at the same time:
+       - To install both Krew and the support bundle plugin in one step, run:

        ```commandline
        curl https://krew.sh/support-bundle | bash
        ```
+       Next, skip to step 3, as the installation command automatically adds the plugin path to your ``PATH`` environment variable.

-       If you already have Krew installed, run the following command to install the plug-in:
+       - If Krew is already installed, install the support bundle plugin with:

        ```commandline
        kubectl krew install support-bundle